Skip to content

 Admissions

-• Submission of a University Undergraduate Transfer application(does not apply to students currently or previously enrolled at MSU).
+• Submission of a MSU undergraduate transfer application.
+This does not apply to students currently or previously enrolled at MSU.

 • Completion of a bachelor’s degree from an accredited and recognized college or university with a minimum cumulative grade-point average of 2.75.

-• The anatomy (ANTR 350) and physiology (PLS 250 or 310) prerequisite courses must be completed at the time of application (or in progress in the Fall semester).
+• The anatomy (ANTR 350) and physiology (PLS 250 or 310) prerequisite courses must be completed at the time of application (or in progress during the fall semester in which the application is being submitted).

-• A grade of 2.0 or higher in each prerequisite course.
+• A grade of 2.0 or higher in each ABSN prerequisite course.

-• Submission of a College of Nursing supplemental application, two references, essay, and resume.
+• Submission of a College of Nursing supplemental ABSN application, including personal statements, resume, and two Reference Forms.

-Admission to the program is highly competitive, with most candidates exceeding the minimum requirements; therefore, the most qualified candidates are selected from the pool of candidates meeting the minimum criteria.
+Admission to the program is highly competitive, with most candidates exceeding the minimum requirements; therefore, the most qualified candidates are selected from the pool of those meeting the minimum criteria.

-Approximately 60 students are admitted each Summer semester.
-The average cumulative GPA for the cohort admitted for Summer 2019 was 3.74 with an average prerequisite GPA of 3.66.
+Approximately 80 students are admitted each summer semester.
+The average cumulative GPA for the cohort admitted for Summer 2024 was 3.58 with an average prerequisite GPA of 3.46.

 Science Courses: